Efficient Reachable Sets on Lie Groups Using Lie Algebra Monotonicity and Tangent Intervals: NOTATION AND BACKGROUND

-for every $v\in[\ulv,\olv]_K$. $K$ and $C$ are called simplicial cones if can be identified with the positive orthants $\R^n_+$ and $\R^m_+$ with the right bases, and in that case, $V$ and $W$ are equivalent to $\R^n$ and $\R^m$ with the standard elementwise ordering $\leq$.
-We use $\IR^n$ to denote the set of $\R^n_+$-intervals.
+$K$ and $C$ are called simplicial cones if they can be identified with the positive orthants $\R^n_+$ and $\R^m_+$ with the right bases, and in that case, $V$ and $W$ are equivalent to $\R^n$ and $\R^m$ with the standard elementwise ordering $\leq$.
+We use $\IR^n$ to denote the set of $\R^n_+$-intervals, which are also represented without subscript as $[\cdot,\cdot]$.
 This case, often called Interval Analysis, has been very well studied in the literature~\cite{LJ-MK-OD-EW:01} and allows for rapid robust computation of functions under input perturbations, such as floating point inaccuracies and sensor noise.
+Inclusion functions can be composed together since their domain and codomain are both intervals---for example, $\sfF\circ\sfG$ is an inclusion function for $f\circ g$ if $\sfF$ and $\sfG$ are inclusion functions for $f$ and $g$.
+This compositional approach, yielding what is called the \defi{natural inclusion function}, has been leveraged to build toolboxes for automated construction of inclusion functions, such as \verb|npinterval|~\cite{AH-SJ-SC:23a}.

 Consider the nonlinear control system